-Being a registered dietitian, I have my own nutrition-related tips for women as we recognize National Women’s Health Week 2015 from May 10-16th.Here are my go-to tips for women:
+Being a registered dietitian, I have my own nutrition-related tips for women as we recognize National Women’s Health Week.Here are my go-to tips for women:

 1. Maintain healthy weight --Reaching and maintaining a healthy weight is important for overall health and can help you prevent and control many diseases and conditions.
 This is something that many of us feel we can put off until a later time when we have “time” to get fit and eat right.
 But there is no better time than the present.
 If you are overweight or obese as a young adult or adult, you are at higher risk of developing serious health problems, including heart disease, high blood pressure, type 2 diabetes, gallstones, breathing problems, and certain cancers down the road.
 Not only does maintaining a healthy weight lower your risk for developing these problems, but it also helps you feel good about yourself and gives you more energy to enjoy life.